 Now…the title of this article I ask “What If You’re Wrong?” because whether you realize it or not, there’s a story you tell yourself about your financial future and the impact of equity markets on that future.

 Some people believe that in the long-run, market returns are positive, and you simply have to hang in there when the seas get rough.
-Other investors believe that the next major financial downturn is all but inevitable, and it’s only a matter of time before the house of cards comes tumbling down.
-Worse, there are some folks who believe that it’s actually possible to predict the coming of this potential bear market and subsequent recovery.
+Other investors (and some financial advisors) believe that the next major financial downturn is all but inevitable, and it’s only a matter of time before the house of cards comes tumbling down.
+Worse, there are some financial advice pundits who believe that it’s actually possible to predict the coming of this potential bear market and subsequent recovery.

 Are you ready to have an allowance?
-Trust me, the institutional firms that still market the systematic withdrawal approach to retirement will be telling you when / how much / how little / go / stop…..and everything in between… in order to keep you invested.
+Trust me, the institutional firms and investment advisors that still subscribe to the systematic withdrawal approach to retirement will be telling you when / how much / how little / go / stop…..and everything in between… in order to keep you invested.
 I tell attendees at our workshops that I know they aren’t going broke in retirement (barring some unforeseen medical or life event that depletes savings).
-No, what will happen is that folks who finally tire of the market uncertainty or feeling like they have no control will simply cash in their chips and put their money in the bank.
-We think there is a better way to do things.
+No, what will happen is that folks who finally tire of the market uncertainty will simply cash in their chips and put their money in the bank.
+We think there is a better way to consider planning for retirement.

 Did You Miss The Bus?
 A final consideration—one that flies in the face of conventional thinking—is that some investors are going to mess up their retirement future because they invest too conservatively, not too aggressively.